Monday - Saturday:

 - Content Specialist/Copywriter: Gaining valuable experience drafting and editing press releases, marketing and advertising pieces.

 - Multimedia Communications Specialist: Helping launch the Museum’s brand new website.

-To apply, please submit the following to PR & Promotions Director Henry Yau (email@example.com): Resume, cover letter, availability (including days and times), two diverse writing samples and two photography skills samples.
+To apply, please submit the following to PR & Promotions Director Henry Yau (firstname.lastname@example.org with your resume, cover letter, availability (include days and times), two writing samples and two photography skills samples.